StarStrider23/1-day-Value-at-Risk-Expected-Shortfall-Forecasting-Project/README.md

 ## Structure

-The files with the distributions, drift and volatility models are located in the models folder.
-The monte_carlo folder contains the engine, i.e. the Monte Carlo simulation itself.
-The Kupiec and Christoffersen tests are in the test folder.
-Finally, the main.py file is the file where everything is imported to and executed.
+The models folder contains the distribution, drift and volatility model definitions.
+The monte_carlo folder includes the Monte Carlo simulation engine file.
+The test folder contains the file test.py that implements the Kupiec and Christoffersen tests.
+Finally, main.py ties everything together and executes the workflow.

 ## Results